canonical/phone-docs/en/apps/html-5/tutorials/meanings-app-html5-tutorial.md

 ## With development done, time to run the app

 You can now run the app using the methods referred to previously.
-For example, you can use the Ctrl + R shortcut to run it in a window on the Desktop.
+For example, you can use the `Ctrl + R` shortcut to run it in a window on the Desktop.

 Here we see it running after the user has typed in the word ‘hack’ and clicked the **Get** button:

 ![](../../../../media/78cea738-e7b6-47fa-b1f7-1e99ea30786c-cms_page_media/115/meanings-app2.png)

-If you have problems, you might have accidently introduced errors, so trying debugging the app’s JavaScript as described above.
+If you have problems, you might have accidentally introduced errors, so trying debugging the app’s JavaScript as described above.

 Let’s package it!